JerryGreenough/Chamber_Music/README.md

     <strong><small>The introductory bars of Schubert's Piano Trio No. 1 in B flat major</small></strong>
 </p>

 The enitre repertoire of chamber music contains thousands of works, only a few of which are currently represented by the SQL scripts presented in this project.
 However, it is hoped that at a later date a more complete representation of the repertoire will be made available.
-Every effort has been made to ensure accuracy of the database content - however the purpose of the project is not to provide a tool for musical research, but rather as means to demonstrate SQLAlchemy as a means to perform SQL join and query operations that potentially answer questions such as:
+Every effort has been made to ensure accuracy of the database content - however the purpose of the project is not to provide a tool for musical research, but rather to demonstrate SQLAlchemy as a means to perform SQL join and query operations that potentially answer questions such as:

 - How many string quartets did Franz Joseph Haydn write ?
 - List all the piano quartets composed during the romantic era.